flyseddy/Recommend_Playlist_Generator/readme.md

 Note: To obtain OAuth token, you must go to https://developer.spotify.com/console/post-playlists/ and request the scopes playlist-modify-public and playlist-modify-private

-Note: To obtain your user_id go to your Spotify profile, click share, and copy your Spotify URI (only the last part of it - (ex. spotify:user{user_id}) - input the user_id part
+Note: To obtain your user_id, go to your Spotify profile, click share, and copy your Spotify URI (only the last part of it - (ex. spotify:user{user_id})

 ## Contribution
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.